Otumian-empire/swift-python/exercise15.md

 # Exercise 15 (Tuple)
-A tuple is a comma seperated values and by conversion delimited by an open and closed brackets - parentheses, `()` .
+A tuple is a comma seperated objects and by conversion delimited by an open and closed brackets - parentheses, `()` .
 A tuple is just like a `list` but a tuple is immutable - can not be altered after creation unlike a list.

 ## Structure of a Tuple